openxla/xla/docs/operation_semantics.md

 <b>`Tanh(operand, result_accuracy)`</b> Element-wise hyperbolic tangent `x -> tanh(x)`.

-using the comparison operator of the element type of `operand`.

 | Arguments         | Type                      | Semantics                                                                              |
 | ----------------- | ------------------------- | -------------------------------------------------------------------------------------- |